Supply Chain Intelligence

 A complete UX process — discovery to handoff

 I started wide.
-Working with product and engineering, I ran whiteboarding sessions to map the problem space, built journey maps to understand how each role actually moves through their day, and grounded the direction in UX research with the people who'd use it.
-Understanding the operational context — and where decisions were getting stuck — shaped everything that followed.
+Working with product and engineering, I ran whiteboarding sessions to map the problem space, then built journey maps for the distinct roles this serves — executives, operations managers, and the analysts living in the data day to day.
+I grounded every direction in both sides of the evidence: qualitative insight from UX research with real users, and the quantitative signals already flowing through the platform.
+Understanding that operational context — and where decisions were getting stuck — shaped everything that followed.

 From there I moved fast and iteratively — sketching concepts, building wireframes, mapping user flows, and pressure-testing every round against real user needs.
 By the time a screen reached high fidelity it had already earned its layout, and I carried that fidelity into a close partnership with engineering through handoff.